Trump calls on Americans to cease hoarding food, supplies

 “We ask you to prioritize them and prioritize them in the lines,” she said.

-Birx said that will result in a “spike” in positive results as more people gain access to tests.
+Birx cautioned there will be a “spike” in positive results as more people gain access to tests.

 Pence said that he and the president would brief the nation’s governors on Monday “specifically about our expanding testing to the American people.”